rodlukas/UP-admin/README.md

 credentials: username `test` / password `test`.
 Note the app is not translated into English (Czech only).

-> If an app receives no web traffic in a 30-minute period, it will sleep, after a short delay it
+> If an app receives no web traffic in a 30-minute period, it will **sleep**, after a short delay it
 > will become active again.
 A database in the demo version is **automatically cleaned up** and
 > filled with [sample data](scripts/sql/sample_data.pgsql).

 ## Basic description of the app

-Web application for the project **[Úspěšný prvňáček](https://uspesnyprvnacek.cz/)** (check out [it's website](https://uspesnyprvnacek.cz/), also my work) – based on a techstack: React (TypeScript), Django (Python), REST API, Django REST Framework.
+Web application for the project **[Úspěšný prvňáček](https://uspesnyprvnacek.cz/)** (check out [its website](https://uspesnyprvnacek.cz/), also my work) – based on a techstack: React (TypeScript), Django (Python), REST API, Django REST Framework.

 The app has been created in a **bachelor's thesis at [FIT CTU](https://fit.cvut.cz/)** – see a